You do not have to master any complex subjects to become a pilot.

 So once I finished the 10th grade, I had to choose subjects for further studies.

-Someone told me if I want to be a commercial pilot, it is best to study Physics and Mathematics for my high school or advanced level.
+Someone told me if I wanted to be a commercial pilot, it was best to study Physics and Mathematics for my high school or advanced level.

 I studied hard to do my best for high school exams to pursue my career as a commercial pilot.

-All went well, and I passed my high school exam with a good score, and by the following year, I enrolled in a flight school.
+All went well, and I passed my high school exam with a good score; the following year, I enrolled in a flight school.

 Once I enrolled in a flight school and started my ground class, I realized that studying physics and mathematics was never vital for becoming a pilot.